baydroid/MetriMask_mobile/README.md

 #### SUBSEQUENT STEPS FOR ANDROID

-#### STEP 8a)
+#### STEP 9a)

 Edit android/build.gradle.
 Add the line

     classpath('org.jetbrains.kotlin:kotlin-gradle-plugin:1.6.0')

-to the esisting buildscript.dependencies section already in the file (just above where the comments say not to add dependancies).
+to the existing buildscript.dependencies section already in the file (just above where the comments say not to add dependancies).
 I.E. placed like so.

     buildscript {
         dependencies {